- Identify the drug taken. Knowing the drug that was consumed can greatly assist first responders and medical staff.

 - Stay with the person until emergency personnel arrive.

-- If you must leave, place the person in the recovery position by turning them into their left side with their arms and legs positioned to stabilize them.
+- If you must leave, place the person in the recovery position by turning them onto their left side with their arms and legs positioned to stabilize them.
 Their mouth should be directed downward to prevent choking from vomit or fluids.

-Opioids That Can Cause Poisoning
+Opioids That Can Cause Overdose

-Common opioids that can cause opioid poisoning include:
+Common opioids that can cause overdose include:

 - Opium